jakwakwa/bej-jamshop/content/products/Illustration Placeholder 04.md

 ---
-image: "/content/images/dumy.svg"
+image: "/content/images/products/dumy.svg"
-name: Wooden Dummy Pro Five
+name: Illustration Placeholder 04
-slug: wooden-dummy-pro-05
+slug: illustration-ph-04
-price: 60
+price: 59
 excerpt: Something that you truly need, but haven’t know about it yet
 description: |-
   Something that you truly need, but haven’t know about it yet.
 Multiple winner of Community Awarads.